miquelduranfrigola/sysmalvac_enrichment/README.md

 ## Guide through the scripts

 1. The `Parsing.ipynb` notebook was used to provide some gene mappings, given the differential gene expression analysis.
 Input data for the scripts below is provided as `./data`.
 2. SGE scripts are denoted by a `_` before the script name.
 At IRB, queueing systems are called `all.q` and `fast.q`.
-This should be edited if another cluster is used.
+This should be edited at the end of the scripts if another cluster is used.
    * `_enrichment.py` handles the [GSEA](http://software.broadinstitute.org/gsea/index.jsp) analysis against modules and gene sets.
    * `_enrichr.py` handles the [EnrichR](https://amp.pharm.mssm.edu/Enrichr/) analysis.
    * `_enrichment_wgcna.py` handles the [GSEA](http://software.broadinstitute.org/gsea/index.jsp) analysis based on co-expression ([WGCNA](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/)) analysis (see below).